 After two-and-a-half months of traveling, Marianne and I returned to Maryland to visit with my family, see some friends and start looking for future work.
 It was a surprisingly busy four weeks.

-First, family.
+The gathering of family was not just for Christmas gaity.
 My sister Auda, Bim to most family, was going in for a round of serious cancer surgery.
 (I never call her by her given name - Auda - but this is a "public" diary so I suppose I my first reference should be properly formal.)
 She's fought cancer more than once before and this was the first time I could be around to support a bit.
 It was important for me.

 Bim's surgery went well.
 She was out of the hospital in two weeks instead of the three forecast and she was even heading off to work by the time Marianne and I left.
 Cancer makes people weak but it makes them tough too.
 We think about her tough fight every day and continue to admire my big sister.